 - 1. State Council will appoint two National Councillors annually.
 National Councillors may have an alternate if they are not present at any given National Council meeting.
 The alternate will be appointed by State Council from among the National Conference Representatives. - 2.
 All National Councillors have the task of acting in the best interest of the Australian Greens, but must do so with an understanding of the informed opinions of their state branch and its constituent bodies. - 3.
 The roles of the national councillors will include: - a) To attend monthly National Council meetings. - b) To attend, report to and follow directions of the AGV State Council. - c) To attend, report to and follow directions of the AGV State Executive. - d) Be familiar with and communicate regularly with AGV State office bearers and the AGV Executive. - e) To consult and be informed by relevant state standing committees, and AGV representatives on Australian Greens Working Groups. - f) To ask the state convenor to initiate a Quick Decision Making Group meeting if a decision is to be made by National Council on: - i.
-Expenditure or commitment to expenditure outside of an agreed AG budget; or - ii.
+Expenditure or commitment to expenditure outside of an agreed AG budget; or

+- ii.
 Any matter that has legal implications; or - iii.
-When the decision is likely to impact disproportionally on the interests of the AGV.

-- g) To be responsible for holding proxy votes for National Council representatives who are not present at any given National Council meeting. - h) To be responsible for acting as the National Conference Committee's primary point of contact with members of other states' delegations to National Council and Conference, on matters pertaining to Victorian positions on proposals before National Council and Conference, except where decided otherwise by the Committee. - 4.
+When the decision is likely to impact disproportionally on the interests of the AGV. - g) To be responsible for acting as the National Conference Committee's primary point of contact with members of other states' delegations to National Council and Conference, on matters pertaining to Victorian positions on proposals before National Council and Conference, except where decided otherwise by the Committee. - 4.
 National Councillors must attend at least 8 meetings of the AGV executive per year and must provide reports available to members on the occasions of meetings of State Executive and State Council.
 Relevant issues arising should be promptly brought to the attention of relevant office bearers, standing committee convenors or the most senior staff member. - 5.
 National Councillors must provide verbal reports (default) or written reports (if attendance is not possible) to each meeting of the AGV State Council on Australian Greens' current issues and decisions, which will be listed for discussion.